ftjy/voting-app/README.md

 # Voting App

-This project contains Kubernetes definition files to demonstrate Kubernetes orchestration and deployment.
+This learning project was created as part of a Kubernetes course and it contains Kubernetes definition files to demonstrate Kubernetes orchestration and deployment of a web app.
-The purpose of the app is to allow you to vote for 'Cat' or 'Dog' and then displays the results on another page.
+The purpose of the web app is to allow you to vote for 'Cat' or 'Dog' and then displays the results on another page.

 ---

 ## Features
 - Kubernetes deployment, pod and service setup

 ---